Lectio Divina: Luke 10:17-24

 Help us to hurry towards the eternal life your promise

 and come to share in the joys of your kingdom.

 We ask this through our Lord Jesus Christ, your Son,

 who lives and reigns with you and the Holy Spirit,

 The seventy-two came back rejoicing.
 'Lord,' they said, 'even the devils submit to us when we use your name.'

 He said to them, 'I watched Satan fall like lightning from heaven.
 Look, I have given you power to tread down serpents and scorpions and the whole strength of the enemy; nothing shall ever hurt you.
 Yet do not rejoice that the spirits submit to you; rejoice instead that your names are written in heaven.'

 • The prayer of rejoicing or exultation.
-In the prayer that Jesus addresses to the Father, guided by the action of the Spirit, it is said that “exults”, expresses the openness of the Messianic joy and proclaims the goodness of the Father.
+In the prayer that Jesus addresses to the Father, guided by the action of the Spirit, the word “exults” expresses the openness of the Messianic joy and proclaims the goodness of the Father.
 This is made evident in the little ones, in the poor and in those who have no value because they have accepted the Word transmitted by those sent and thus they have access to the relationship between the Divine Persons of the Trinity.
-Instead, the wise and the learned, on account that they feel sure, are gratified because of their intellectual and theological competence.
-But such an attitude prevents them from entering in the dynamism of salvation, given by Jesus.
-The teaching that Luke intends to transmit to individual believers, not less to the ecclesial communities, may be synthesized as follows: Humility opens to faith; the sufficiency of one’s assurance closes to pardon, to light, to God’s goodness.
-The prayer of Jesus has its effects on all those who accept to allow themselves to be wrapped up by the goodness of the Father.
+Instead, the wise and the learned, on account of feeling sure, are gratified because of their intellectual and theological competence.
+But such an attitude prevents them from entering into the dynamism of salvation given by Jesus.
+The teaching that Luke intends to transmit to individual believers, as well as to the ecclesial communities, may be synthesized as follows: Humility opens to faith.
+The sufficiency of one’s assurance closes to pardon, to light, to God’s goodness.
+The prayer of Jesus has its effects on all those who accept this and allow themselves to be wrapped up by the goodness of the Father.